wangzey5/TwoSix_Spring25/README.md

 ## Minimum Viable Product

-For an example of our Minimum Viable Proudct (MVP), see [MPV Video](https://mediaspace.msu.edu/media/TwoSix-MVP-Video/1_ziff1fki).
+For an example of our Minimum Viable Proudct (MVP), see [MVP Video](https://mediaspace.msu.edu/media/TwoSix-MVP-Video/1_ziff1fki).

 ## Contributors